 According to Edison Research, over 104 million Americans (that’s more than one-third of the population) regularly consume podcasts last year.
 Why are they so popular?
 You can find podcasts on just about any subject readily available to download on iTunes, Spotify, and several other podcast show directories.

 The variety is astounding: you can find true crime podcasts like ‘Red Handed,’ entrepreneur programs such as ‘The Tim Ferriss Show,’ and public radio shows such as ‘This American Life,’ which all have tens of thousands of avid listeners.

 Feel like you might have something to add to the world of podcasting?
 In this article, we’ll outline everything you need to know about starting a podcast show, whether it’s right for you, and what you’ll need to do.

 Part one answers some of your burning questions about podcasting and whether it’s a viable option for you.
 Part two shows you how to plan, what you’ll need, and the steps involved in creating a podcast.

-Read on for our ultimate ‘podcast how to start‘ guide!
+Read on for our ultimate ‘podcast how to start a podcast‘ guide!
 But first, ask yourself should I start one?

 Part 1: Should You Start A Podcast?

 Wondering if and how you should get started?
 Here we look at some of the often-asked questions by people who want to start podcasting but aren’t sure if they should.

 Is starting a podcast worth it?